CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab14.md

     ![](../Images/l14t8p2.png)

-## Task 9: Add code to extract linked entities
+### Task 9: Add code to extract linked entities

-In addition to categorized entities, the Text Analytics API can detect entities for which there are known links to data sources, such as Wikipedia.
+In this task, you'll add code to recognize linked entities, entities with references to external data sources like Wikipedia.
+This will provide additional context and allow you to connect the extracted information with authoritative resources.

 1. In the code editor, find the comment **Get linked entities**.
 Then, add the code necessary to identify linked entities that are mentioned in each review: